Faculty

 3rd level diploma, WSET (Wine and Spirit Education Trust)

-Tommaso Ciuffoletti has worked for the Chamber of Deputies and the Regional Council of Tuscany.
-He has written about the agricultural market for the economic daily ItaliaOggi and was a columnist for the Tuscan edition of Corriere della Sera.
+Tommaso Ciuffoletti has worked for the Chamber of Deputies and the Regional Council of Tuscany and written about the agricultural market for the economic daily ItaliaOggi and was a columnist for the Tuscan edition of Corriere della Sera.
 For 8 years he was marketing manager of the Domini Castellare di Castellina group, which includes 4 major Italian wineries.
-Since 2017 he has been working at Treedom, of which he is now partner and Head of Content.
-Treedom is a company that plants trees in environmental and social sustainability projects and currently operates in 18 countries around the world, including Asia, Africa, Europe and Central and South America.
-In 2021, he founded his own winery in southern Tuscany, with which he started a project to reuse glass bottles and organizes a unique tasting event every year in which a panel of professional tasters sample wines by local farmers.
-He currently writes for Intravino, the most important Italian website dedicated to wine.
-He teaches the Master in Scientific Disclosure at the University of Siena and the Master in Green economy & sustainability management at Radar Academy.
-He has published Photos du XXe siècle: Une histoire en images (Eyrolles, 2015) and Giacomo Tachis e la luce di Galileo (Class Editori 2016).
+He is a partner in and Head of Content for Treedom and runs his own winery in southern Tuscany.
+He now writes for Italian wine website Intravino and teaches for the Master in Scientific Disclosure at the University of Siena and the Master in Green economy & sustainability management at Radar Academy.
+He has published the books Photos du XXe siècle: Une histoire en images (2015) and Giacomo Tachis e la luce di Galileo (2016).

 Olivier de Maret